Follow these steps if you are applying for an electricity or gas licence.

 Market Operations, Energy Division

 Applicants generally need to send us large files which is often not suitable via email.
 Please contact us at firstname.lastname@example.org to discuss alternative options to provide an application to the commission.

 Publication of your licence application

-Submissions we receive may be published on the commission’s website (except those that are commercial-in-confidence).
+Submissions we receive may be published on the commission’s website (except those that are confidential).
 We will notify you in writing if we receive any submissions.
 You will have an opportunity to respond to the submissions and to clarify any issues that have been raised.